Mico27/gbs-DynamicActorPlugin/README.md

 event drives an actor's velocity over time (with waits in between), so they are meant to run in a script that is allowed to wait: an actor's **update script**, a scene **On Init** thread, or any looping script.
-Except where noted, one event = **one cycle of the pattern** — put it inside a *Loop* event to repeat it forever, or chain different motion events after another to build custom sequential movement (e.g.
-*accelerate → zig zag → swoop*).
-The actor still needs a behavior with the matching move components assigned (the events only steer velocities; the behavior applies them with collision, gravity, animation etc.).
+Except where noted, one event = **one cycle of the pattern** — put it inside a *Loop* event to repeat it forever, or chain different motion events after another to build custom sequential movement.
+The actor still needs a behavior assigned; these events only steer velocities, and the behavior applies them with collision, gravity and animation.
+"Move X / Y" in the table means the actor is free to move on that axis (the default — the engine move component is compiled and the axis isn't locked by the behavior).

 All velocities are in subpixels per frame, **32 subpixels = 1 pixel/frame**, engine
 range **±127** (≈4 px/frame).
 The wave events automatically scale their pattern down